1930 Picture of the Front Entrance

 flags outside of Bastition B

-Importance for Fort Independence During the Civil War
+Importance of Fort Independence During the Civil War

 To see images going back to 1940, check out the Archive Gallery,